fedora-haskell/fedora-haskell-tools/README.md

 For local builds unbuilt dependent packages are also built recursive.

 For updates built in Koji, buildroot overrides are created and waited for.
+Chain builds packages with wait-repo.
+Also checks that updated dependencies have been built first.

 Please be careful using this: eg for Rawhide this can easily cause package builds to take place in Koji when packages haven't been built